 Asthma Medication in Schools

-The American Lung Association created this animation to help guide school personnel with steps and resources to improve access to asthma medications in schools.
+This animation provides school personnel with steps and resources to improve access to asthma medications in schools.

 A free interactive online learning module designed to assist designated school health staff assess a child's readiness to carry and use a quick-relief inhaler.
 This course will teach participants to: describe the barriers to access to asthma medication in schools; overcome barriers with a variety of resources; assess a child's readiness to self-carry asthma medications in schools; and, implement support activities for all students with asthma regardless of their level of independence.

-- Asthma Action Plan for Home and School
+Asthma Action Plan for Home and School (English & Spanish)

 Help raise awareness about the importance for schools and schools districts to adopt a stock bronchodilator policy.

 Tell us about your experience having a stock bronchodilator in place in your school or school district and the benefits you've seen among your students with asthma.